testertina/Project-2---Sinatra-Application/README.md

 Each RESTful route (exceptions: DELETE and UPDATE) have corresponding erb files in views/restaurants.
 These files are loaded to the site when the user request the corresponding RESTful route.

+Each RESTful route is appropiately commented within the restaurant_controller.rb file.